 Visual cues and motion-based content are some of the biggest advantages of digital menu boards over traditional menus.
 Eyes are naturally attuned to movement and specific visual elements over others.
 This phenomenon enables businesses with digital menu boards to direct user attention to higher value items and showcase revenue-driving promotions with eye-catching visuals.

 Fast-food giant Burger King has made good use of this strategy with its suggestive-sell drive-thru displays.
-These digital signs are placed at the point of purchase (near the menu and speaker box) and feature brightly lit, intrusive messages that are hard to miss.
-Research on this concept found digital menu signage increased sales of specific promotional items by 38%.
+All of their digital signs are placed at the point of purchase (near the menu and speaker box) and feature bright intrusive messages.
+In fact, research on this concept found digital menu signage increased sales of specific promotional items by 38%.

 For another example of clever utilization of video in digital menu boards, check out this collaboration between Wetzel’s Pretzels and Disney.
-The pretzel vendor, located at Downtown Disney, periodically features short cartoons on its digital menu boards that show off the brand and how each product is made.
+The pretzel vendor, located at Downtown Disney, features short cartoons on its digital menu boards.
+Their cartoons show off the brand.
 This strategy pulls double duty advertising for both the pretzel chain and Disney, all wrapped up in an engaging video that customers enjoy watching.

-However, businesses should be cautious when creating digital slideshows; tackling visual marketing without the right strategy can have the opposite effect by disturbing the flow of the menu’s visual aesthetic.
+However, businesses should be cautious when creating digital slideshows.
+Tackling visual marketing without the right strategy can have the opposite effect.
 Hectic or garish displays will turn off users, making them less likely to purchase.

 3. Interactive Touch Screen